 OMEGA Seamaster Diver 300M vs ROLEX Submariner Date

 Now, let’s have a look at the case, bracelet, dial, hands, and movement specifications of both watches.
 How do they compare?
-The watches in question are the Rolex Submariner Date (ref.
-116610LN) and the Omega Seamaster Diver 300M (ref.
-220.127.116.11.03.001).
+The watches in question are the Rolex Submariner Date (Ref.
+116610LN) and the Omega Seamaster Diver 300M (Ref.
+22.214.171.124.03.001).
 In order to compare apples with apples, we will keep a strong focus on specifications.

-SIZE/PROPORTIONS – So the differences are there, but there are not that many differences and most of these will be subject to subjectiveness.
+SIZE/PROPORTIONS – So the differences are there, but there are not that many differences.
 While the Submariner measures 40mm in diameter, the Seamaster is 2mm larger and measures 42mm in diameter.
 Also in height, the Sub is slightly more compact, measuring 13mm and the Seamaster is 1mm thicker at 14mm.
-This extra 1 millimetre is due to the sapphire crystal in the case back.
-To some, these differences might be insuperable, but on my wrist, I really hardly felt any difference in size.
+This extra 1 millimetre is due to the sapphire crystal in the caseback.
+To some, these differences might be insuperable, but on my wrist, I hardly felt any difference in size.
 Both are not too big, not too small, rather pleasantly sized dive watches.
 So to me, that additional 2mm is not felt, although the approx. 20 grams of extra weight that the Seamaster packs is felt.
 Nothing bad, but the Seamaster has just a tad more ‘heft’ on the wrist.

-MAXI DIAL AND FAT LUGS – One thing that Rolex changed when the introduced this particular generation of Submariners, is that the lugs became thicker, the shape of the crown guard changed, and hour markers and hands became bigger, the latter is often referred to as maxi dial.
+MAXI DIAL AND FAT LUGS – One thing that Rolex changed when it introduced this particular generation of Submariners is that the lugs became thicker, the shape of the crown guard changed, and hour markers and hands became bigger – the latter is often referred to as maxi dial.
 Personally I’m no fan of the maxi dial and of the thicker lugs that make the Submariner’s case look more squarish.
 That being said, it is simply the version that we’re looking at today, so this will be added in the final equation.

-SIMILARITIES – Both watches have a depth rating of 300 meters and although I do not know how Rolex test their watches, however from Omega I know that they designed the watch to withstand an extra 10% of water resistance because of their METAS certification (edit: this is an additional 10% atop the extra margin that Omega already does in order to meet with the ISO standard.)
+SIMILARITIES – Both watches have a depth rating of 300 metres and although I do not know how Rolex tests its watches, I know that Omega designed the watch to withstand an extra 10% of water-resistance because of its METAS certification (Editor’s note: this is an additional 10% on top of the extra margin that Omega already provides in order to meet with the ISO standard).
 One way or another, both will perform perfectly when put to the test.

-Screw-down crown on both, unidirectional bezel on both, however with a major difference, which is the case back!
+Both watches have screw-down crowns and unidirectional bezels, but there is a major difference regarding the caseback!
 I don’t know about you, but I love to see the movement.
 We all know that Omega’s movements with the co-axial escapement, the anti-magnetic properties and the rather pretty finishing are absolutely superb.
 To be able to have a view on it is, to me at least, a big plus!
 And you don’t have that with the 116610LN.

-BRACELET – steel bracelet, steel safety clasp with diver’s extension and fine-adjustment, are all-around.
+BRACELET – steel bracelet, steel safety clasp with diver’s extension and fine-adjustment are provided with both models.
 Design is different and yes, the fine-adjustment and safety lock on the clasp works differently, but preferences will boil down to personal taste.
 The fine adjustment on the Seamaster works easier, as you can simply press a button and slide the bracelet’s end to the desired position.
 Are there drawbacks?
 Yes, the diver’s extension can come loose and you have to put that back in place again.
-For the Submariner it’s a tiny bit more work to fine adjust the bracelet’s length, but the diver’s extension doesn’t come loose.
+For the Submariner, it’s a tiny bit more work to fine-adjust the bracelet’s length, but the diver’s extension doesn’t come loose.

 HELIUM? – The Seamaster features a helium escape valve, while the Submariner doesn’t.
-Is it a necessary feature on a dive watch like these two?
+Is it a necessary feature on dive watches of these characteristics?
 No, I don’t think so.
 Especially when you consider that 99% of these watches will probably only see some desk-diving action and never submerge to the depth they are designed to withstand.
 Visually though, I think the helium escape valve beautifully balances the Seamaster’s design.
-And funny enough, on the Submariner, I don’t miss it and I think it looks good without an extra ‘crown’.
+And funnily enough, on the Submariner, I don’t miss it and I think it looks good without an extra ‘crown’.
 On a purely functional side, I think the helium escape valve for these dive watches (not in general, but specifically for these) is superfluous.

 SAPPHIRE CRYSTAL – The crystal on the Omega Seamaster is slightly domed and has been treated, on both sides, with anti-reflective coating.
 The crystal on the Submariner is flat, without anti-reflective coating and equipped with a ‘date magnifyer’.
 Personally I prefer the use of an anti-reflective coating on the crystal, although admittedly, with a flat crystal the need for this is less pressing.
 However that ‘pimple’ on the crystal… that’s a highly subjective topic and some will love it while others feel less charmed by this very recognizable Rolex feature.

-CONCLUSION – The main thing to stand out in this part of the comparison is the see-through case-back of the Seamaster.
+CONCLUSION – The main thing that stands out in this part of the comparison is the see-through caseback of the Seamaster.
 Otherwise, built quality is equally impressive on both models and technical features are almost identical.